josh-wentzien/josh-wentzien.github.io/content/freshman/autumn21.md

 title = 'first quarter at uw'
 +++

-The going ons of autumn 2021.
+The goings-on of autumn 2021.
 Learning calculus II, struggling with bridge, listening to the symphony.

 <!--more-->